Massachusetts: 2020 census

-Scituate has a Saint Patrick's Day parade, as the municipality with the highest percentage identifying Irish ancestry in the United States, at 47.5% in 2010.
-Irish Americans constitute the largest ethnicity in Massachusetts.

-In both counties overall, Irish-Americans comprise more than 30% of the population).
-Italians form the second-largest ethnic group in the state (13.5%), but form a plurality in some suburbs north of Boston and in a few towns in the Berkshires.
-English Americans, the third-largest (11.4%) group, form a plurality in some western towns.
-French and French Canadians also form a significant part (10.7%), with sizable populations in Bristol, Hampden, and Worcester Counties, along with Middlesex county especially concentrated in the areas surrounding Lowell and Lawrence.
+Italians form the second-largest ethnic group in the state (10.8%), but form a plurality in some suburbs north of Boston and in a few towns in the Berkshires.
+English Americans, the third-largest (9.2%) group, form a plurality in some western towns.
+French and French Canadians also form a significant part (7.2%), with sizable populations in Bristol, Hampden, and Worcester Counties, along with Middlesex county especially concentrated in the areas surrounding Lowell and Lawrence.
 Lowell is home to the second-largest Cambodian community of the nation.
-Massachusetts is home to a small community of Greek Americans as well, which according to the American Community Survey there are 83,701 of them scattered along the state (1.2% of the total state population).
+Massachusetts is home to a small community of Greek Americans as well, which according to the American Community Survey there are 61,234 of them scattered along the state (0.9% of the total state population).
+In Watertown, there is a significant minority population of Armenian Americans.
 There are also several populations of Native Americans in Massachusetts.
 The Wampanoag tribe maintains reservations at Aquinnah on Martha's Vineyard and at Mashpee on Cape Cod—with an ongoing native language revival project underway since 1993, while the Nipmuc maintain two state-recognized reservations in the central part of the state, including one at Grafton.

 Massachusetts has avoided many forms of racial strife seen elsewhere in the US, but examples such as the successful electoral showings of the nativist (mainly anti-Catholic) Know Nothings in the 1850s, the controversial Sacco and Vanzetti executions in the 1920s, and Boston's opposition to desegregation busing in the 1970s.